Edmond-Wu/angular-template/README.md

 # angular-template
-AngularJS template for websites with a "single-page" design.
-Template uses Materialize CSS as a default CSS template, and features mobile support.
+AngularJS template for static websites with a "single-page" design.

+# Features
+Angular routing, MDI icons, Materialize CSS, with a mobile navigation bar.

+# Dependencies
+Install dependencies via the package.json file with NPM (Node Package Manager).
+Install the dev dependencies as well if you want to use Gulp, which is used to minify and bundle css/js files.